Stranger Things Under the Sun

-Hell, with Kenyon's defection she was better than vampires I had known for decades.
+Hell, with Kenyon's defection she was probably better than vampires I had known for decades.
 That thought floated out and I noticed Morgan smile slightly.
 Damn, I had to keep blocking him.
 He smiled even wider.

 "Sure, but do you have an internet access I can spend a little time with?"
 I asked.
 I had no desire to pluck at the small keyboard of Harry's toy.

 Jasmine nodded and said, "Sure do.
 I have a T-1 line with my own server and some lovely little programs to re-route you via some obscure links.
-Not 100% untraceable but pretty good in my opinion."
+Not 100% untraceable, but pretty good in my opinion."
 She did sound like she knew what she was talking about and Harry nodded his approval.

 "Do you mind if I dabble with the system a bit?"
 Harry asked politely.

 "Of course not.
 I want you to feel comfortable, Harry.
 Morgan has vouched for both of you.
 What is mine is yours."
 She was serious.
 I wasn't used to non-vampires helping.
-I kept that thought buried deep as Morgan tended to over-react where Jasmine was concerned.
+I kept that thought buried deep, as Morgan tended to over-react where Jasmine was concerned.

-We eventually wandered into a luxurious den with a computer set up that was all Jasmine promised.
+We eventually wandered into a luxurious den with a computer setup that was all Jasmine promised.
 Harry was first on the keyboard once she used her various passwords to get him online.
 After a few hard earned keystrokes and swear words he pronounced, "Yours now, Cassandra."

 Finally I pronounced, "Okay, the Goths are online gathering their followers.
-They are using club and gaming sites to drum up 'demon slayers' and from what I see they are getting recruits.
-Lani is not having any trouble getting us watched because these kids don't have jobs and are ready to believe not only that we exist but that they are chosen to annihilate us.
-Joy!
+They are using club and gaming sites to drum up 'demon slayers' -- and from what I see they are getting recruits.
+Lani is not having any trouble getting us watched, because these kids don't have jobs and are ready to believe not only that we exist, but that they are chosen to annihilate us.
+Joy! ...
 And it also looks like Zach's law firm employs cheap IT guys."

 Harry laughed when he saw what I was putting up.
-I include a nice little bio about how Zach was happy to give his full attention to any and all small matters before him.
-The picture used was his groping the rather dismal chest of the teen.
+I included a nice little bio about how Zach was happy to give his full attention to any and all small matters before him.
+The picture used was of him groping the rather dismal chest of the teen.
 The intense look on his face illustrated rather well his dedication to the finer details in life.

-"Damn, remind me never to get you mad at me.
-He was what, just a causal blind date fix up?"
-She was more than a bit startled by my snapshots and creativity.
+Jasmine wandered behind me to see what I was doing.
+"Well!
+Remind me never to get you mad at me.
+He was what, just a casual blind date fix-up?"
+She was more than a little startled by my snapshots and creativity.